cdgriffith/darkroom/README.md

 -      Remove a tenth of a second
 /      "Focus" - Turn the enlarger on
-ENTER  "Print" - Enlarger on, timer counts down to zero then turns the enlarger back off
+ENTER  "Print" - Enlarger on, timer counts down to zero then turns the enlarger back off e      Pressing E or Ctrl+C Will exit the program
 ```

 ## Configuration